-Four minor concentrations are offered: a general program in political science and three specifically focused programs in political thought; comparative and international studies; and American politics, law and administration.
-Each concentration requires 18 term hours of political science courses, including three or six hours (one or two courses) at the introductory level and 12 or 15 advanced hours.
 At least half of the advanced hours applied toward a political science minor must be completed through enrollment at SMU.
-Advanced coursework must include at least six hours (two courses) in each of two distribution fields, and three hours (one course) in a third.
 No coursework counting toward the minor may be taken pass/fail.
 A maximum of six hours of (preapproved) advanced-level courses in SMU-approved study abroad programs may be counted toward the minor.